FranceyGuerin/jumpstart/README.md

 ## Supported sets
 - Jumpstart (2020)
 - Jumpstart 2022 (2022)
-- The Lord of the Rings: Tales of Middle Earth (2023)
+- The Lord of the Rings: Tales of Middle Earth Jumpstart (2023)
 - Foundations Jumpstart (2024)
 - Avatar: The Last Airbender Jumpstart (2025)
 - Marvel Super Heroes Jumpstart (2026)